saltyorg/docs/docs/saltbox/install/install.md

 !!! warning
     You must run at least `core` prior to any other Saltbox tag; if you run any other tag prior to running `core`, you will see a variety of odd errors.
 You need to run one of these options as shown below before moving on or installing any other tags.

+You can get a list of available install tags with `sb list`.

 === "Saltbox"

     `saltbox` is an all-in-one media server for downloading and playback.
 It installs `core` and a set of application as described [here](../basics/install_types.md)